jesslilly/logax/README.md

 ## onceler.js
 `onceler.js` is a node.js command line program that processes files 'once'.
-You provide a json file with the file name globs you want to process.  `onceler.js` keeps track of which files have been processed already.
+You provide a json file with the file name globs you want to process.  `onceler.js` keeps track of which files have been processed already using dates.  `onceler.js` will search for 'new' files working forward in time.
+Onceler is intended to be run from a cron or a scheduled task.

 ## logax.js
 `logax.js` is a little guy who hacks up your log files.
 (Or text files)  `logax.js` will